digital-wolf-farm/hornbeam-db/README.md

 * easy to backup - just copy file on backup drive to store in safe place and copy to proper directory to "import" data after fresh install,
 * fast - requires performance tests and tweaking code,
 * wide range of application - allows to store users data in separate files, every module could have own file, too,
-* easy to implement - no NPM, no hidden code, just single file to copy into any project with simple configuration (see: Requirements and installation),
 * light - only useful functionality,
 * as little as possible read/write file operation - speed up operations.

 ## Database
 Something is not clear?
 Go to `demo` directory and check how does it work in simple Express app.
 Why database has such restrictions?
 Go to `tests` directory and check performance tests.
 Still would like to change something?
-Clone repo, perform tests with your config and apply new settings to your instance of database.
+Pass your own configuration.

 ## Requirements and installation
 Requirements:
 * `NodeJS` (checked with versions > `12.18.2`),
-* `fs/promises` module injected into database,
+* uses modules: `fs/promises` and `Buffer`.
-* any logger handling `info(msg)`, `warn(msg)` and `error(msg, error)` functions injected into database.

-Important!
-Database is writtne as `ES2015` module.

 Installation:
-* To check required API of logger - go to `./demo/src/logger.js` and implement similar functionality in your app,
-* Copy database source code into your project (it only one file),
-* Adjust configuration to your project needs,
+* Install NPM package
-* Create new instance of database with injected `fs/promises` module and logger like it is done in `./demo/src/odm.js` file,
+* Create new instance of database with optional configuration,
 * Learn simple API,
 * Enjoy your local database.